Beads, buttons and threading

 Children may transfer and adapt what they have learned from one threading activity to another (4.3), but also between unrelated activities like threading and pencil holding.

 Beads and buttons come in a variety of colours, shapes and sizes.
-They are excellent tools for teaching children how pattern systems work (5.4).
+They can be arranged systematically so they are excellent tools for teaching children how pattern systems work (5.4).

 Learning experiences